JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_12.md

 <span id="p168">[<sup><small>p.
 168</small></sup>]</span>

-Rashnu Razi_s_ta, ‘the truest True,’ is the Genius of Truth: he is one of the three judges of the departed, with Mithra and Sraosha: he holds the balance in which the deeds of men are weighed after their death: 'he makes no unjust balance . . . ., neither for the pious nor yet the wicked, neither for lords nor yet rulers; as much as a hair's breadth he will not vary, and he shows no favour [^777].'
+Rashnu Razi<i>s</i>ta, ‘the truest True,’ is the Genius of Truth: he is one of the three judges of the departed, with Mithra and Sraosha: he holds the balance in which the deeds of men are weighed after their death: 'he makes no unjust balance . . . ., neither for the pious nor yet the wicked, neither for lords nor yet rulers; as much as a hair's breadth he will not vary, and he shows no favour [^777].'
 He is an offshoot either of Mithra, the God of Truth and the avenger of lies, or of Ahura Mazda himself, the all-knowing lord (§ 2 seq.).

-This Ya_s_t seems to be an appeal made to Rashnu to come and attend the performance of the var nîrang or ordeal (see [p.
+This Ya<i>s</i>t seems to be an appeal made to Rashnu to come and attend the performance of the var nîrang or ordeal (see [p.
 170](#p170), note [^787]), of which Rashnu, as the Genius of Truth, was the natural witness and arbiter (cf. Vend.
 IV, 54-55 \[154-156\]).
 As a god of Truth must know everything and be present everywhere, he is called from whatever part of the world he may actually be in.
 This brings about an enumeration of all the parts of the world, from this earth (§§ 9-22) to the highest heaven (§ 37), passing through the Albôrz (§§ 23-26), the star region (§§ 26-32), the moon region (§ 33), and the sun region (§ 34; cf. [p.
 73](Yasts_5#p73), note [2](Yasts_5#fn359)).

-This Ya_s_t is recited on the days of Rashn, Murdâd, Âshtâd, and Zemyâd (the 18th, 7th, 26th, and 28th of the month).
+This Ya<i>s</i>t is recited on the days of Rashn, Murdâd, Âshtâd, and Zemyâd (the 18th, 7th, 26th, and 28th of the month).

 ---